micropython-IMU/micropython-fusion/README.md

 latter is advisable even on the Pyboard.
 See the `fusionlcd.py` test program for an example of this.

+# Remote mode

+A new method of operation now exists to cater for the case where the device capturing the IMU data is remote from that performing the sensor fusion, and connected to it by some form of data link.
+This mode of operation is described [here](./remote/README.md).
+Note that the fusion may be performed under CPython and the remote device may run any system so long as it provides data in the correct format.

+The following assumes that the IMU is located on the device performing fusion and that this device runs MicroPython.

 # Introduction

 ## Terminology and units of measurement